-- Learners will generally start working on the project or study before arriving on site, and may need to continue their involvement upon return to their home institution.
-We encourage these electives to be undertaken as a partnership between Kenyan medical students and North American medical students and residents.
+- Participants will need to start working on the project or study before arriving on site, and may need to continue their involvement upon return to their home institution.

-Trainees who are self-motivated, flexible, and able to work independently will thrive on STEP electives.
-STEP participants will always have someone available to mentor, assist, and refer to but should not anticipate 100% one-on-one supervision.
+Trainees who are self-motivated, flexible, and able to work independently will thrive in STEP electives.
+STEP participants will regularly have someone available to mentor, assist, and refer to, though participants should not anticipate 100% one-on-one supervision.

 Clinical electives are usually supervised by the assistant program coordinator at each site.
-Clinical mentoring is provided by on-site staff, including medical officers and clinical officers, as well as by residents on elective when appropriate.
+Clinical mentoring is provided by on-site staff, including medical officers and clinical officers, as well as by residents on elective or other medical professionals when appropriate.

 Research electives include remote and direct supervision.
 Off-site staff are available through e-mail and conference calls, and may be available for face-to-face discussions at the learner’s home institution before and after the elective.